 Very often those players put in 40% of their stack before the flop but fold to an all-in move.
 That is, regardless of their hand, a tremendous mistake.
 Don’t do it!

-TLDR Edition: Tournament Tips For Beginners
+TLDR Edition: Best Poker Tournament Strategy For Beginners

 - Play tight during the early stages and don’t jeopardize your stack with expensive second-best hands